csernazs/pytest-httpserver/doc/howto.rst

 In this mode, the code which is being tested (the client) is executed in a background thread, while the server events are synchronized to the main thread, so it looks like it is running in the main thread.
-This allows to catch the assertions occured on the server side synchronously, it is not needed to call the `check_assertions` method, assertions are raised to the main thread.
+This allows to catch the assertions occured on the server side synchronously, and assertions are raised to the main thread.
+You need to call `check_assertions` at the end for only the unexpected requests.

-This is an experimental feature so *pytest-httpserver* has no fixture for it.
+This is an experimental feature so *pytest-httpserver* has no fixture for it yet.
+If you find this feature useful any you have ideas or suggestions related to this, feel free to open an issue.

 Example: